ramonavacarasu/Web-Quiz-Engine/README.md

+Web Quiz Engine -> Education project of Hyperskill.org

+/api/quizzes:
+  POST: Create a quiz.
+  GET: Get all quizzes with paging.

+/api/quizzes/completed:
-Get all quizzes with paging
+  GET: Get all completions of quizzes with paging